Oliver-RC/hampers/README.md

 ## Design

  ### Business Model
   - This application is a B2C e-commerce gift store designed with a simple and minimalist format making the products and all images take centre stage.
-A consistant and user friendly interface.
+A consistent and user friendly interface.
   - All products are hand crafted and only available on Celebrate with Hampers which is a key USP.

  ### Supported Marketing and SEO
   - Alongside the website, a Facebook Business page has been set up.
 It can be viewed [here](https://www.facebook.com/Celebrate-with-Hampers-101236122565796).
   ![Facebook Screenshot1](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/facebook-page-1.JPG)
   ![Facebook Screenshot2](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/facebook-page-2.JPG)
-  - There is functionality for users of the webite to sign up to a subscription mailing service.
+  - There is functionality for users of the website to sign up to a subscription mailing service.
 I have used [Mailchimp](https://mailchimp.com/).
-As a site owner, you have the ability to see who has signed up, their audience, and the capability to set up new campigns too.
+As a site owner, you have the ability to see who has signed up, their audience, and the capability to set up new campaigns too.
   ![Mailchimp Audience example](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/mailchimp.JPG)
   - Search engine optimisation has been used by creating a sitemap.xml and robots.txt file.
 Added to the base.html file includes keywords, both short and long and a meta title:
   ![keywords](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/keywords.JPG)